-For people in the chart who have a person page entry, the chart entry links to the person page entry and vice-versa.
+For people in the chart who have a person entry, the chart entry links to the person entry and vice-versa.

-Box Descendant charts are Content Items and do not create pages of their own.
-You must add it to a Page User Item or you will not see the content.
+A Box Descendant chart is a Content Item and does not create a page of its own.
+You must add it to a Page User Item or you will not see its content.

 The following screenshot shows a portion of an Box Descendant chart.
 The subject is George Bezanson, and the chart includes his daughter Eunice Bezanson and some of her children and grandchildren.